denis-jullien/CANPeek/README.md

 ## Installation

 The interfaces avaibility depends on modules and drivers available on your system.
+Watch console output at startup.

 ### With pip